buildkite/docker-buildkite-agent/README.md

 We recommend you use `buildkite/agent:3` for new setups.

 If you want to use an exact version of Buildkite Agent you can use the corresponding tag, such as `buildkite/agent:3.0.1`.

+You can see all the available versions on https://hub.docker.com/r/buildkite/agent/tags/.

 ## Configuring the agent